 - Biologically suitable grain-free product.

 - Made from fresh and raw ingredients of animal origin.

 - The recipe includes six types of fish.

 - 90% meat inclusions; 10% vegetables, fruits and plants; 0% grain.

 - Contains natural meat ingredients in a ratio similar to wild prey.

 - Had massive recall in 2008 in Australia.

 The review found that the best food for older cats is Royal Canin Aging 12+.
-This wet food is designed specifically for those cats 12 years and older.
-The formula provides a balance of protein, fat, and carbohydrates.
+This formula is designed specifically for those cats 12 years and older.
+The product provides a balance of protein, fat, and carbohydrates.
 It contains a blend of healthy fats and glucosamine to support joint health and vitamins and minerals, antioxidants, and reduced phosphorus to support kidney health.
 The food consists of large pieces in a tempting sauce.
 The soft texture makes it easier for older cats with sensitive teeth and gums to eat.